BJC HealthCare: Memorial Hospital Belleville

 Protestant Memorial Medical Center (dba Memorial Hospital Belleville) is a 222-bed acute care hospital built in 1958, located at 4500 Memorial Dr., Belleville, Illinois.
 Located on the West End, the hospital has 1,979 employers making it the largest employer in the city.
 BJC and Memorial formed a strategic affiliation that went into effect at the beginning of 2016 that created a new nonprofit parent organization, Memorial Regional Health Services (MRHS), that was jointly owned by the two health systems.
 According to the terms of the affiliation agreement, BJC could exercise its right to obtain sole ownership of MRHS after five years and upon achievement of certain conditions.
 BJC met those conditions within two years and assumed sole ownership of Memorial and Memorial East Hospitals on January 1, 2018.

 The hospital has a 108-bed skilled nursing facility on its campus and as of 2007 was the busiest emergency room in the Metro East with 50,000 annual visits.

-Prior to partnering then acquiring Memorial Hospital, BJC originally planned to construct Progress East Hospital, a twin to Progress West Hospital in O'Fallon, Missouri, and in 2007 purchased approximately 110 acres on Frank Scott Parkway East fronting Interstate 64 just east of Green Mount Road.
+Prior to partnering with, then acquiring Memorial Hospital, BJC originally planned to construct Progress East Hospital, a twin to Progress West Hospital in O'Fallon, Missouri, and in 2007 purchased approximately 110 acres on Frank Scott Parkway East fronting Interstate 64 just east of Green Mount Road.